daisy/pipeline-framework/Main/README.txt

 -------------------------------------------------------------------------------

 Framework:
- - the installation path must not contain space characters
  - the execution messages are only available in the debug log, and are not very user-friendly
  - no support for localization